What is TIBER?

 Kahnemann received the Nobel prize for economics.

-Tiber aims to become a leading center for scientific expertise in the
+TIBER is a center for scientific expertise in the

-field of behavioral decision making by contributing to the development
+field of behavioral decision making and contributes to the development

 of new insights into the psychological determinants of economic decision

 making.
-Tiber will try to accomplish this by combining the best of
+TIBER tries to accomplish this by combining the best of

 practices from economics and social psychology.
 Economists have